 I’m the Appliance Hunter and my most recent mission has been finding all the best wet and dry vacuums.
+I came back to update it in 2022 to make sure these are all the latest and greatest products currently available.

 Turns out there are some really great ones you can buy and I’ve got a summary of all the best ones reviewed below.